The Benefits of Hosting a Webinar (and How to Use Them)

 Digital Samba is built for hosting professional webinars with features that support everything covered in this guide:

-• HD video and audio with AI-powered noise cancellation
+• HD video and audio with noise suppression and echo cancellation

 • Interactive toolslive polls, Q&A, hand-raising, and chat